 2. Help you be Proactive, and Not Reactive

 Having a clear risk management plan lets you be proactive and take steps to reduce potential issues before they arise, instead of constantly fire fighting.
 Your team can take the risk that has been recognized and transfer them to workable steps that will reduce the likelihood of them happening.

-With the help of a devised risk management plan, you can assess the impact of your tasks by mitigating exposure to risks and exploit opportunities that capitalize on your organizations’ strengths.
-In other words, it helps you evaluate your current project’s success and to help you build best practices for the future.
+With the help of a devised risk management plan, you can assess the impact of your tasks by mitigating exposure to risks and exploiting opportunities that capitalize on your organizations’ strengths.
+In other words, it helps you evaluate your current project’s success and to helps you build best practices for the future.

 Create a Collaborative Risk Management Plan with Bit